Back to top

 Three public hearings, in Menlo Park, East Palo Alto, and Palo Alto, were held to solicit the public’s comments on the Draft EIR.

-The flood protection features of the Bay to Highway 101 Reach of the San Francisquito Creek Flood Protection Project are now complete.
+The flood protection features of the Bay to Highway 101 Reach of the Project are now complete.
 Improvements to this stretch of about one and a half miles of the creek constitute the necessary first step in an overall plan to provide more than 5,700 homes and businesses with creek flood protection.
-The project also provides improved access to trails.
+The Downstream Reach of the Project also provides improved access to trails.

 FY22-36 Key Performance Indicator for the Safe, Clean Water Program